 In this article, we’ll explore average salaries for social media managers worldwide to give you an idea of what you should charge for your work.

 Bonus: Our free social media manager career toolkit includes resume, cover letter, and portfolio templates, along with a complete guide to social media job descriptions and frequently asked interview questions.
 You got this!

-How much do social media managers make in 2023?
+How much do social media managers make?
 Since the industry is still relatively new, salaries for social media professionals have yet to be standardized.

 In some companies, social media marketers are treated like interns.
 In others, they are essential members of the C-Suite.